-Head and Neck
+- Head and Neck

-BrainLAB Stereotactic Radio Surgery (SRS)
+Stereotactic Radiosurgery (SRS)

 Advantages of the SRS specialized therapy:

-Does not require an incision
+- Does not require an incision

-Very little risk of infection
+- Very little risk of infection

-Alternative for patients who are not candidates for surgery
+- Alternative for patients who are not candidates for surgery

-Total radiation treatment is delivered in one day rather than the typical two to eight weeks
+- Total radiation treatment is delivered in one day rather than the typical two to eight weeks

 Close and comfortable care

-What is radiation therapy used for?
+How is radiation therapy used?

 How is radiation therapy given to patients?

 Radiation therapy can damage normal cells as well as cancer cells.
-Therefore, your DMC Huron Valley-Sinai Hospital radiation oncology will carefully plan your treatment to minimize side effects.
+Therefore, your DMC Huron Valley-Sinai Hospital radiation oncologist will carefully plan your treatment to minimize side effects.
 The radiation oncologist determines the dosage and scheduling of treatments, manages side effects, and all other aspects of your radiation therapy.
 The type of radiation therapy prescribed by a radiation oncologist depends on many factors, including:

-The type of cancer.
+- The type of cancer.

-The size of the cancer.
+- The size of cancer.

-The cancer’s location in the body.
+- Cancer's location in the body.

-How far into the body the radiation needs to travel.
+- How far into the body the radiation needs to travel.